Home Birding in Sri Lanka

 A guest blog by ETG clients Steve and Joanna

-The richness of Sri Lankan bird life was a great surprise to us on a trip to the north of the island in late February and early March 2022.
+The richness of bird life was a great surprise to us on a trip to the north of Sri Lanka in late February and early March 2022.
 We are not obsessional birdwatchers and the trip was a varied one taking in not just wildlife, but also local culture, religion, history and food.
 However, we always try to identify what we see as this gives us a much deeper understanding of what is going on around us.

 Our planned bird encounters included visits to Wilpattu and Gal Oya National Parks.
 By the way, there are plenty of others as well.
 There were also many chance encounters by the roadside as well as around our hotels away from the cities.